-- The harvest contractor and landowner (private or community forest) must sign a contract prior to the start of commercial logging operations, a sample of which can be found on the EOMF Forest Certification Program Management Tool website. - Operators must meet minimum requirements as outlined in Policy 1.3 Minimum Requirements Policy. - Operators must use all safety equipment and will work in a recognized, safe manner, as per the Workplace Safety North and Occupational Health and Safety Act (OH&SA) RSO 1990 guidelines. - Any significant value found during the operation must be reported to the forest manager, the landowner and/or EOMF Forest Certification Coordinator and the appropriate protection applied as per SOP 1.5 - Protection of Forest Values Standard Operating Procedure.
+- The harvest contractor and landowner (private or community forest) must sign a contract prior to the start of commercial logging operations, a sample of which can be obtained from EOMF Certification Program Staff - Operators must meet minimum requirements as outlined in Policy 1.3 Minimum Requirements Policy. - Operators must use all safety equipment and will work in a recognized, safe manner, as per the Workplace Safety North and Occupational Health and Safety Act (OH&SA) RSO 1990 guidelines. - Any significant value found during the operation must be reported to the forest manager, the landowner and/or EOMF Forest Certification Coordinator and the appropriate protection applied as per SOP 1.5 - Protection of Forest Values Standard Operating Procedure.